mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Default Address Length
 """"""""""""""""""""""

-Use this preference to set the default Loco Address Length.
+This preference is used to set the default Loco Address Length.

 ``Auto`` will set the length based on if the Address entered.
 If it is less that 127, |ed| will assume it 'Short' Address.
 127 an higher will default to 'Long'.